 New to Teams?
 We've provided the Teams Quick Start Guide (pdf) to help you get started.

-The Teams desktop and mobile clients provide the most functionality and best experience.
+Installing the Teams desktop and/or mobile application onto your device provides the most functionality and best experience.

 You can also download the Microsoft Teams mobile app from your device’s app store, allowing you to chat, video conference, audio conference and access files from your smartphone.